ʔapsčiik t̓ašii (pronounced ups-cheek ta-shee): The new multi-use path

 Will there be an impact on visitors during construction?

-We will be doing our best to minimize any disruptions to visitors and residents, but we do expect there will be some disruptions to visitors and people travelling through the park reserve as the trail is built.
+We will be doing our best to minimize any disruptions to visitors and residents, but we do expect there will be some disruptions to visitors and people travelling through the park reserve as the path is built.
 Regular updates on any work that might impact visitors will be posted on Facebook and Twitter.

-Building the trail
+Building the path

-Where will the trail go?
+Where will the path go?

 How was the route decided upon?

-Before Parks Canada started to plan and design the trail route, we conducted a number of studies, including a Detailed Impact Analysis, and sought the advice of experts, local Indigenous people, and Parks Canada staff.
+Before Parks Canada started to plan and design the path route, we conducted a number of studies, including a Detailed Impact Analysis, and sought the advice of experts, local Indigenous people, and Parks Canada staff.
 Based on this information, it was clear that to have the least environmental impact, ensure the safety of visitors, and provide a natural experience for users, there is a fairly defined area that would balance these goals.

 What work has been done so far?

-Work to clear the trail bed began at the north end of the national park reserve and included the creation of a new parking lot at Radar Hill Road.
+Work to clear the path bed began at the north end of the national park reserve and included the creation of a new parking lot at Radar Hill Road.
 In the last half of the year, and over the winter of 2017-18, clearing the route proceeded from Incinerator Rock at Long Beach to the southern boundary of the national park reserve.